Division 7A Loan Deed

 1. Do not forget the Company rules when it comes to Division 7A

 Section 254T Corporations Act 2001 sets out the rules when making a dividend.
-There may be additional rules, also in the company constitution.
+There may also be additional rules in the company constitution.
 Declaring a dividend appears in the director’s minutes.
-This is put on the company secretary’s file.
+This has been put in the company secretary file.
 This is within one month of the minutes.
 See section 251A.

 For example, you declare the dividend on 30 June.
-Therefore, the directors’ minute is filed in the company register by 31 July.
+Therefore, the directors’ minutes are filed in the company register by 31 July.

 2. Tax rules for Div 7A